sixeyed/dak4.net/slides/sections/101-image-registries.md

 _Push the `v2` tagged image:_

 ```
-docker image push "$env:dockerId/hostname-app:v2"
+docker image push "$env:dockerId/tweet-app:v2"
 ```

-> If you look at the_Tags_section of your Docker Hub repo, you'll see two versions listed.
+> If you look at the _Tags_section of your Docker Hub repo, you'll see two versions listed.

 ---